 For example, add an opt-in tick-box at your point-of-checkout that enables your customers to contribute to a sustainable cause, thereby creating a green shopping experience without the business incurring a cent. rePurpose Global offers the Everyday Plastic Neutral Program that easily integrates an opt-in box and gives customers the option to offset the plastic content in their orders for less than $1.
 Moms Co is an online marketplace for mom and baby care products that enabled this opt-in with rePurpose Global and created a brand experience that better connects with their customers’ concern for safety and clean living.
 Trice, a grocery delivery service, also successfully adopted this feature: 7 out of 10 customers have opted in to compensate for the plastic in their purchases since launch.
 This shows that e-commerce can truly unite your customers’ values with your sustainability ethos.

 Emails and newsletters are another tried and tested way of engaging with your audience.
 Lyft uses their email receipts to communicate their sustainability mission – they offset the carbon emissions emitted by every ride.
 By following each ride receipt with the “This and every ride is carbon neutral” section, Lyft connected their carbon neutrality pledge to each user journey and drew a strong green brand image in the customer’s mind.
-This gives them the upper hand over competitors like Uber, criticized for business models enabling large-scale pollution.
+Despite the criticism that Lyft has garnered, this is a step in the right direction to a better solution.
+It them the upper hand over competitors like Uber, criticized for business models enabling large-scale pollution.

 4. Set Yourself Apart For the Inevitable Rebound.
 Now’s The Time.